What is a cleft palate?

 Are there any instructions I need to follow before cleft palate surgery?

-Your child must have a physical examination by his or her pediatrician or family doctor within 7 days before surgery to make sure he or she is in good health.
+Your child must have a physical examination by their pediatrician or family doctor within 7 days before surgery to make sure they are in good health.
 The doctor you see needs to complete the History and Physical form provided by our office.
 You must bring the completed form with you the day of surgery.
-Your child should be drinking from a “sippy” cup and eating table foods before cleft palate surgery.
-Most children begin this transition 1 month before surgery.
-If you are having trouble weaning your child off the bottle, please let your surgeon know at least 4 weeks before your planned date for surgery.
-Your surgeon will delay cleft palate surgery if your child still requires any bottle feeding.

-For your child’s safety, it is very important that he or she have an empty stomach when anesthesia is given.
-Please follow our preoperative Eating and Drinking Guidelines.
+For your child’s safety, it is very important that they have an empty stomach when anesthesia is given.
+Please follow our preoperative eating and drinking guidelines.
 If you do not follow these guidelines, your child’s surgery will be cancelled.

 What can I expect after surgery?